BugelNiels/qt-value-slider/README.md

 - Displays both the name of the slider and the value.
 - Name is customizable.
 - Slider can be initialized with bounds.
 Enforcing of these bounds is optional.
-- Integer and double slider support.
+- Integer and double slider support: `IntSlider` and `DoubleSlider`.

 ## Usage

 The value sliders can easily be integrated into your project.
 Start by cloning the repository:

 ```bash